nielsschroyen/Logging-with-Papertrail/README.md

 WordPress plugin to forward error messages to Papertrail.

 ## Description
 Do you want to use **Papertrail** for **better monitoring** your websites?
 This plugin will enable you to send php-errors to Papertrail even if you do not have the knowledge, time or access to [install the proper Papertrail hooks](http://help.papertrailapp.com/kb/configuration/configuring-centralized-logging-from-php-apps/).
 You only need to install the plugin and enter your Papertrail information.
 The plugin will automatically send all the php errors and exceptions happening within WordPress to papertrail.

 ### Notes
+- A [Papertrail](https://https://papertrailapp.com/) account is needed, which is free for most use cases.
 - Using this plugin will bypas the standard [PHP error handler](http://php.net/manual/en/function.set-error-handler.php) and [php exception handler](http://php.net/manual/en/function.set-exception-handler.php) within the script execution of WordPress.
 When the exception is posted to papertrail the exceptions are retrown.

 ### Resources